 - May even help with chronic pain (as per reviewers)

 Why we chose it: Go with this 35-pound extra-large blanket for a very comfortable cuddle session.

 For couples who’d rather share than tuck into separate, smaller blankets, Sunday Citizen’s design is one of the rare options designed for two people.
 At 35 pounds, it’s heavier than many on the market (most tend to top out at 25 pounds, even for king-size length and width dimensions).
 In lieu of glass beads, it has a unique filling: a mix of crystals, including quartz and amethyst for stress relief.
 The textured microfiber cover comes in muted pastels that offer a more elevated look than most synthetic covers on the market.

 Best Sustainable: Nuzzie Knit Weighted Blanket

 Knitted from recycled polyester, each Nuzzie blanket purportedly saves the equivalent of 20 pounds of plastic waste, requires 25,000 fewer gallons of water to produce than similar all-cotton versions, and is more durable and stain resistant, too.
-Morse likes Nuzzie’s “great palette of colors, making it perfect for the end of the bed,” she explains.
-Like Bearaby, Nuzzie offers smaller, lighter, 8-pound kids’ versions, either with the same attractive thick knit or as a cotton-covered, bead-filled quilt.
+Morse likes Nuzzie’s “great palette of colors, making it perfect for the end of a bed,” she explains.
+Like Bearaby, Nuzzie offers a smaller, lighter, 8-pound kids’ version, either with the same attractive thick knit or as a cotton-covered, bead-filled quilt.
 Plus the company donates a blanket to a person in need for every blanket sold.

 Best Entry Level: Baloo Weighted Blanket